jasonwong-lab/cBioportalDataClawler/README.md

 ## About The Project

-Some of cBioPortal datasets are not provided their direct download link.
+Some of cBioPortal datasets have no direct download link provided.
 For example, [China Pan-cancer (OrigiMed2020)](https://www.cbioportal.org/study?id=pan_origimed_2020) can not be downloaded by clicking the download button.
 So we wrote some Python scripts to download these datasets which are based on [cBioPortal Web API](https://www.cbioportal.org/webAPI) and [braovo](https://github.com/Yelp/bravado).

 <p align="right">(<a href="#top">back to top</a>)</p>